ContosoBikeRental/BikeSharingSampleApp/Databases/README.md

-# PopulateDatabase
+# Databases
-Populate Database service: Populates databases with preloaded data.
+In-cluster development databases for the BikeSharing sample app.